 The title of this course is world regional geography.
-Its objective is to provide the student with a way of pigeonholing events and information so as to shed some weakly interpretive light on them: events like what is currently going on in the Ukraine; and 'weakly' because if your approach is largely descriptive then that imposes serious explanatory limits.

 The usual approach in courses of this nature is to go from one 'world region' to another describing how the regions differ from one another.
+The ultimate aim is to provide the student with a way of pigeonholing events and information so as to shed some weakly interpretive light on them: events like what is currently going on in the Ukraine; and 'weakly' because if your approach is largely descriptive then that imposes serious explanatory limits.

-This is not the approach in this course.
-First of all we want to question what it means to talk about world regions and to adopt a more flexible approach to their definition; one that emphasizes geographic differentiation at a variety of scales and understood in a variety of ways.
+Emphatically, this is not the approach in this course.
+First of all I want to question what it means to talk about world regions and to adopt a more flexible approach to their definition; one that emphasizes geographic differentiation at a variety of scales and understood in a variety of ways.
 Second, we want to underline the politics of regions: how regional designations always work for some and not for others.
 Is (e.g.) Turkey in Europe or Asia?
 This is a hot political potato.
 Third, we want to shed explanatory light on geographic differentiation in the world.
 We talk about globalization.
 So how does globalization help us understand the differences between, say, Africa and East Asia or between Argentina and France?
+How can we come to terms with the differences between, say, Africa-south-of-the-Sahara and Latin America?
+And fourth, what sorts of geographical difference are we most interested in in this course?
+My guiding criterion here is to try to convey what it is like to live in particular world regions.
+What are the existential dilemmas that Europeans face?
+What sorts of mental maps do they have of Europe?
+What sorts of conflicts and tensions make up the daily stuff of life there?
+In sub-Saharan Africa a crucial horizon of daily life is migratory labor.
+We need to know what that entails and why it exists on such a scale there.
+In Latin America, and in contrast, land rights are a preoccupation for millions.
+So why is that, and what difference does it make to daily life?